 What would you do with one more hour in your day?

 An even better question is “How can you find ways to carve that additional hour or more out of your day?”
-A pretty simple way to give you that extra hour is to make some slight adjustments to how you work with your channel partners—changes that will only spur the success of your channel program.
+You can gain that extra by making some slight adjustments to how you work with your channel partners—changes that will only increase the efficiency of your channel program.

 Effective channel management is contingent on your ability to provide flexible support without micromanaging your partners.
 Setting expectations from the onset of a partnership is the right way to establish mutually agreeable communication terms.
-While some partners prefer quarterly check-ins, others prefer weekly or monthly sessions.
+While some partners prefer to solely meet for QBRs (quarterly business reviews), others prefer weekly or monthly sessions.
 Work to establish clear, concise communication terms for your partners and your organization—and stick to your schedule.

-No matter how often you meet, it’s important to keep meetings on topic.
 Remember: Your partners are selling for other organizations; it’s up to you to respect their time.
-Create a quick agenda and be sure to stick to the meeting topic.
+Create a quick agenda, be sure to stick to the meeting topic, and note that it’s alright to end a meeting early if you’ve covered all talking points.
 Keeping things as clear and concise as possible makes meetings much more manageable for everyone involved.

 It’s equally essential to host meetings only when they’re necessary.
-Oftentimes, basic status-update meetings are a waste of time.
 If the thought of nixing status meetings has your stomach in a knot, consider compromising.
 Schedule a block of time for these meetings, but be judicious about cancellation: If there’s nothing new to discuss, they shouldn’t be hosted in the first place.